 T he road hugs the cliff, meandering along the edge of the Table Mountain range all the way to Cape of Good Hope, the southwesternmost tip of Africa.
 On one side, the steep slopes plunge dramatically into the Atlantic Ocean; and on the other, needle-sharp peaks soar into the sky.
-This scenic drive along the Cape Peninsula is one of my favorite routes in the world – with such wild and raw landscapes surrounding us.
+In my years as an adventure travel blogger this scenic drive along the Cape Peninsula is one of my favorite routes in the world.
+There are just such wild and raw landscapes surrounding us.
 Cape Town – for all of its vibrant urban groove and sophisticated metropolis reputation – is the starting point of the route and makes for an excellent base to do a daytrip around the Cape Peninsula.

 On our recent trip to Cape Town, we made it a point to experience the Cape Peninsula loop again, with the folks from Escape to the Cape.
 Starting out from Muizenberg, our first stop was Kalk Bay, a bohemian village littered with a flurry of antique shops, flea markets and indie boutiques.
 We then continued down to Simon’s Town, the third oldest town in South Africa, having been founded right after the settlements of Cape Town and Stellenbosch.

 While it’s a charming fishermen’s village, the town is better known for the African Penguin colony that inhabit the nearby Boulders Beach.
 A wooden boardwalk weaves through the penguin’s habitat, allowing intimate encounters with the cute little animals.
 Over 3,000 penguins live in the area, many of them staying here permanently due to the cold water and other favorable living conditions.
 We watched some of them lounging around under the sun, others enjoying a dip in the clear waters.
 The penguins were clearly well protected in their natural habitat, free to roam around the area.